nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/custom-content-view-for-documentation-items.md

 ### Testing Your Changes

 1. [Deploy]({{page space='studio' page='deploying-your-project-in-dev-mode'}}) your changes on your Nuxeo Platform.
-2.  &nbsp;Go on the documentation folder created sooner and enjoy the result: If you deploy the filter, you will see that you can filter documents by Nature.
+2.  &nbsp;Go to the documentation folder created earlier and enjoy the results: If you deploy the filter, you will see that you can filter documents by Nature.
     ![]({{file name='contentviewDeployed.png'}} ?w=600,border=true)

 {{#> callout type='tip' heading='Congratulations'}}